sajjadGG/book-python/basics/control-flow/exception.rst

     # Houston we have a problem!

+Catch many exceptions with the same handling:

 .. code-block:: python
-    :caption: Catch many exceptions with the same handling
-    :emphasize-lines: 7-8

     def apollo13():
         raise RuntimeError('Oxygen tank explosion')